Skip to Content

 We aim to build a research programme that generates and applies knowledge of security and defence, to advance and contribute to national, regional and global security conversations.

-In August 2016 the centre hosted an inaugural National Security Conference to address the complex regional and national security environment.
+In August 2016 the Centre hosted an inaugural National Security Conference in Auckland to address the complex regional and national security environment.
+In 2018 the Centre will host this conference again.

 Page authorised by Centre for Defence and Security Studies